RichardCoffee/privacy-my-way/README.md

 1. SSH onto your site.
 2.  'cd' to your plugin directory.
 3. Clone this repository.
-4. Go to your WordPress Dashboard->Plugins screen and activate the plugin.
+4. Go to __Dashboard -> Plugins__ screen and activate the plugin.
-5. Either click on the Settings link, or go to Dashboard->Setting->Privacy My Way, to edit and save the options.
+5. Either click on the Settings link, or go to __Dashboard -> Setting -> Privacy My Way__, to edit and save the options.
 6. Open an issue on github about what went wrong.

 #### FTP